Goa man draws praise for rescuing Dutch woman attacked by hotel staffer | Law-Order

 The police have registered a case under various sections of Indian Penal Code related to trespassing, outraging modesty, attempt to murder and causing grievous hurt, amongst others.

-During the investigation, Pernem police identified the accused and he was arrested.
+During the investigation, Pernem police identified the accused and arrested him.
 Further probe is on.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)